 Target is leading the way in sustainable operations and recognizes that meeting their energy needs through solar is good for the community and environment.
 The Edwardsville Target is spending $705,224 in solar panel to reduce their energy costs It is anticipated that their rooftop solar project will generate enough energy to offset between 15 and 40 percent of a property’s energy needs.

 We recognize that business is at the heart of our success as a city.
 That’s why throughout the various city departments, we make every effort to make doing business in Edwardsville as attractive and trouble-free as possible.
-These new investments from existing businesses bodes well for the future of the city’s employment opportunities and its continuing economic strength.
+These new investments from existing businesses bode well for the future of the city’s employment opportunities and its continuing economic strength.
 The proof is in our success, said Hal Patton-Mayor City of Edwardsville.